 Avoiding the vulnerability or mitigating its effects

-Programmers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Programmers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

 — Use auxiliary variables (perhaps enclosed in variant records) to encode out-of-type information;

 — Use enumeration types to convey category information.
-Do not rely upon large ranges of integers, with distinguished values having special meanings; and
+Do not rely upon large ranges of integers, with distinguished values having special meanings;